DmitriySalnikov/GodotRemote/README.md

 capture_input

 # Type of connection
-# type ConnectionType, default CONNECTION_WiFi
+# type GRClient.ConnectionType, default CONNECTION_WiFi
 connection_type

 # Frequency of sending data to the server